AmitGujar/Electro-Converter/README.md

 ### Electro Converter is an Electron-based Desktop Application which allows some Mathematical Conversions like Temperature, Speed, Light, and Weight.
 Currently this calculator only supports only Four Conversions, More Features will be added in future builds.

-### NOTE - Electro Converter is under Development (Installer for Windows will available soon).
+### Note - Installer for Mac will available in future.

+### How To Install

+Clone this repo, navigate windows_installer folder and click on electro setup to install this on Windows.

 ## Screenshot